 Lizabeth and Sabrina: A Story of Inclusion

-Liz Swantack isn’t your typical mom, and her daughter Sabrina isn’t your typical teenage daughter.
-What stands out about both of them isn’t their intelligence, their passion, or the way either one can light up a room, but the way they both are working to improve the lives of people with special needs one step at a time.
+Liz Swantack isn’t your typical mom, and her daughter Sabrina isn’t your typical teenager.
+What stands out about both of them isn’t their intelligence, their passion, or the way either one can light up a room, but rather the way they each work tirelessly to improve the lives of people with special needs.

 Unlike some of the physicians and people around her, Liz and her husband Mike took Sabrina’s Down syndrome diagnosis as a chance to show people what could be done, rather than as an excuse to accept what couldn’t or shouldn’t be possible.
 Never using the condition or the challenges they faced as an excuse, Liz has supported Sabrina every step of the way, while encouraging her to pursue things that were supposedly ‘off limits’ to children with Down syndrome.